-AI and NLP can also simplify updating customer records.
+These trending technologies are also significant for contact centers because AI and NLP can simplify the process of updating customer records.
 For example, many contact centers use tools to record and transcribe calls.
 They use NLP to extract contextual data from customer calls.
 Then they can automatically categorize calls as complaints, tag service requests, or group calls about a common issue.

 AI safety net

-We expect more contact centers to adopt AI-powered tools in 2022.
-Increased automation and AI-powered tools save customers valuable time and let agents work more efficiently.
+We expect to see a trend of more call centers adopting automation and AI-powered technology in 2022.
+These tools save customers valuable time and let agents work more efficiently.
 But, as customer experience advocates, we want to highlight the risk of failure: How many customers will have a negative experience while your AI gets tuned?

 We see this all the time: Budgets are skyrocketing to procure and implement AI and ML technologies, but often at the cost of the customer experience.
 It takes time for AI to learn from and understand customers.
 It requires data input to improve its intelligence.
 And, while it’s doing so, customers need a simple, streamlined onramp to connect with a human.